 Certain accommodations including any time greater than 50% time in one session, multiple days, audio presentation, or use of computer cannot be provided on Saturday national college entrance test dates.
 In such cases, students must test in a prescribed window of time during the school day (see the Testing & Exams calendar for ACT and SAT Special Testing dates).
 ACT has a separate registration process for Special Testing (See ACT Special Testing (at/during school) Request Form).

 Once approved for accommodations by a test company, a student does not have to be re-approved for the specific accommodations.
 However, each time the student registers to take a college entrance test the parent must submit a request to the test company to add the approved accommodations.
 Test companies do not automatically add previously approved accommodations.
-If an accommodations request is denied, there is an appeals process for both ACT and College Board.
+If a request for accommodations is denied, there is an appeals process for both ACT and College Board.
 The outcome may not be determined by the requested test date, so a student may have to change to a later test date if the student chooses to wait for the results of the appeal.
 The ETHS Testing Coordinator can provide guidance on how to make an appeal, but the parent/guardian is responsible for submitting all additional documentation required by the testing company in order to complete the appeal process.

 Regular Summer Monday-Thursday 8:00am-4:30pm Closed